BY-LAWS OF HIGHLAND LAKES PROPERTY OWNERS ASSOCIATION, INC.

 SECTION 1.
 ELIGIBILITY Membership in the Association shall be limited to Owners of Lots who comply with all membership requirements included or referred to in these By Laws.

 SECTION 2.
-MEMBERSHIP FEE The cost of membership in the Association shall be Seventy Dollars ($70) per annum.
+MEMBERSHIP FEE The cost of membership in the Association shall be Eighty Dollars ($80) per year.

 SECTION 3.
 MEMBERSHIP – RIGHTS AND OBLIGATIONS Membership in the Association carries with it basic rights and responsibilities; for example, voting, use of

 Common Areas and facilities, and obligations for payment of assessments, membership fees, and compliance with all provisions of the Declarations, these By Laws, and rules and regulations now or hereafter adopted by the Board.
 Any member may delegate his rights of enjoyment of the Common Areas and facilities to his tenants who reside on the property.
 The member shall notify the Secretary of the Association in writing of the name of the tenant.
 The tenant and his family are subject to compliance with the rules and regulations of the Association.

 SECTION 4.
 SUSPENSION OF MEMBERSHIP RIGHTS Any member who defaults in the payment of any annual dues or assessment shall lose all voting rights and the right to use the Common Areas.
 A member is in default when dues and/or assessments have not been paid within thirty (30) days of the due date.
 Such rights of a member may also be suspended by the Board after notice and hearing for violation of any established rules and regulations.

 SECTION 1.
 NUMBER The affairs of this Association shall be managed by a Board of five (5) Directors, all of whom must be members in good standing in the Association.
 (As amended by the Board of Directors, September 9, 1987.)